Cookie

 - Cookies depend on the browser mechanism, making them ineffective on mobile devices.
 Generally, mobile APIs do not rely on cookies for session management. ๐

-is not set, cookies will be deleted when the browser is closed. - Setting
+- If expireis not set, cookies will be deleted when the browser is closed.

 Security